Stan's Hut

 Routes

 The "closed" track from Butler Junction can still be used to access the southern end of the Range if you want to manage your own risks.
-DOC have removed all the markers, and the bottom end is hard to find and getting very overgrown.
-Further up where the ridge becomes better defined the track OK to follow.
-The top end is badly eroded, very steep and exposed, and only marginally doable.
+DOC have removed the markers at the bottom end and the track is hard to find and getting very overgrown.
+Further up the ridge becomes better defined and the track is OK to follow.
+The top end is very steep, eroded and exposed, and only marginally doable.
 Once in the open, it is possible to sidle around the northern flanks of Gunn Ridge into the Gunn River basin.
 There is a small dry rock in the middle of the basin that can sleep two at a pinch.
 Mt Cloher can be approached up a tiny side-creek at BW16 856 937 on the TL of the stream draining it, or up the spur at BW16 850 939, then sidling across an upper basin to the peak.
-The rest of the Range around to Stan's is very easy travel in good conditions but it'd be a very long day from Butler Junction and probably more sensible to take two and camp or bivvy out in Gunn basin.
+The rest of the Range around to Stan's is very easy travel in good conditions but it'd be a very long day from Butler Junction and probably more sensible to take two and camp or bivouac out in Gunn basin.

 The Price Range north of Stan's is good travel as far as Fardowner Peak.
 It is easiest to sidle across the benches east of Gunn Peak to avoid a rough piece of ridge.
 The main ridge NW of Fardowner Peak is initially steep but traversable, however the section just before Pt.
 1522m has guts and rotten rock walls that make further travel along the crest impossible.